danilop/yas3fs/README.md

     [ "id", "status", hostname, number of entries in cache, cache memory size, cache disk size, download queue length, prefetch queue length, S3 queue length ]

+### Loading files into S3

+Have to load a massive amount of files into an S3 bucket that you intend to front though yas3fs?
+Check out [s3-bucket-loader](https://github.com/bitsofinfo/s3-bucket-loader) for massively parrallel imports to S3.

 ### Testing